Alessandro1979-itac/DIOnavigation/README.md

 ## [](#getting-started):up: Getting started

 -   Clone this repo
--  Enter the folder `DIOmarketplace`
+-  Enter the folder `DIOnavigation`
 -  Run `yarn` or `npm install` to install the dependencies
 -  On MacOS, access the <b>ios</b> folder and run `pod install`
 -  Run `react-native run-ios` or `react-native run-android`